Azure/azure-storage-python/BreakingChanges.md

 - The list_queues operation returns a sequence of Queue objects.
 The sequence returned has a single attribute, next_marker.
 Queue objects contain a name and metadata element.
 The metadata is returned as a dictionary rather than an object.
 - The peek_messages and get_messages operations return a list of QueueMessage objects.
 QueueMessage objects contain the same fields as previously, but insertion_time, expiration_time, and time_next_visible are returned as UTC dates rather than strings.
 - Renamed params: maxresults => max_results for list_queues.
+- update_message takes message_text as an optional parameter.
+This changes the parameter ordering.
+- Encoding and decoding functions default to xml encoding and decoding.
+Previously messages were only xml encoded but not decoded.

 ### File:
 - Renamed APIs and params: All x_ms prefexes have been removed. x_ms_range => byte_range for applicable APIs. maxresults => max_results for applicable APIs. x_ms_meta_name_values => metadata for applicable APIs. text_encoding => encoding for applicable APIs. list_ranges no longer uses range param.